ucidatabootcamp-7/UCI-Project-02/README.md

 ### Questions to answer
 * #### The end user will be able to analyze the following:

-    * GDP per capita and income inequality seen through the gini coefficient
+    * GDP per capita and income inequality seen through the gini coefficient.
     * Homicide rates and the cost of living index seen through grocery costs.

 <hr>